linguistics/linguistics.github.io/ASOL.md

 ## Happy Hour

 Happy Hour varies in frequency in proportion to departmental attendance.
 The goal is at least once a month.
-This committee is responsible for

-* The Happy Hour committee generally consists of two people.
+* This committee generally consists of two people.
 They decide on a venue and time (generally Friday at 5pm), sends an email early that week, and a reminder on Friday, and arrive at the venue in time to claim a table or two.

 ## Holiday Potluck